Greece lags as U.S. boost helps euro zone shares to halt slide

 "If there is no indication that there will be a political solution, then stocks will fall further."

-The Athens General Composite index of Greek stocks closed 7.4 percent lower, taking its fall this week to 20 percent.
+The Athens General Index of Greek stocks was down 7.4 percent at 1601 GMT, taking its fall this week to nearly 20 percent.

 Most other euro zone indexes turned higher in late trade in response to the U.S. data which showed consumer spending advancing at a brisk clip in November, with lower gasoline prices giving the holiday shopping season a boost.

-The FTSEurofirst 300 had fallen 3.4 percent in the previous three sessions as worries about Greece and a slump in commodity prices dented investor appetite for assets which depend on global growth.
+The FTSEurofirst 300 had fallen 3.4 percent since the start of the week as worries about Greece and a slump in commodity prices dented investor appetite for assets which depend on global growth.

 Among individual movers, Airbus fell 4.3 percent, adding to a 10 percent drop in the previous session after the planemaker predicted flat profits in 2016.
 That surprised investors who had expected new and recently upgraded models to start boosting results that year.